 What takes us away also brings us back, invisibly, to ourselves.

 Cemetery flanerie.
-Fresh lipstick appears on the statues that perch upon the graves.
+Fresh lipstick appears on the statues that sit upon the graves.

 If the spirit moves you, congratulations.
 If you’re relying on self-animation,

 Death: A door in a dream you can look through